minhv2UWT/Tetris-Game/README.md

 - Created and implemented NextPiece and TetrisGameBoard classes to be the representation of Tetris NextPiece and game board panel.

 #### Jack Chen
+- Created and implemented the TetrisNextPiece class
+- Implemented a PropertyChangeListener

 ### Sprint 2 Comments
 - Simran had trouble committing as her program recieved a ClassNotFound error, which restricted her program from running succesfully.
 This issue was later resolved